LaconicNetwork/awesome-urbit/docs/self-hosted-defi-frontends.md

 # Self Hosted DeFi Front Ends

 TL:DR; If already on Urbit, run `|install ~lanfyn-dasnys %uniswap` from the Dojo or use Landscape to search for it.
-If you aren't on Urbit, visit [https://ur0.laconic.com/](https://ur0.laconic.com/) and use the Access Key: `lidlut-tabwed-pillex-ridrup` to login to a hosted fakezod.
 The following guide outlines how to modify - then automate the deployment of - any web3 application on Urbit, using Uniswap as an example.

 Applications in web3 still remain significantly centralized.
 Usually, the blockchain used by a particular application cannot easily be censored.
 However, front ends are always served to users via a centralized pipeline of service providers, each of which is a choke point for that application.